India to fund capacity boost at Serum Institute as vaccines run short - source

-IndiaIndia to fund capacity boost at Serum Institute as vaccines run short - source

-India is set to accept the Serum Institute of India's (SII) request for a 30 billion rupee ($400 million) grant to boost its capacity to make the AstraZeneca (AZN.L) COVID-19 vaccine, a government source with knowledge of the matter told Reuters.
+NEW DELHI (Reuters) -India is set to accept the Serum Institute of India’s (SII) request for a 30 billion rupee ($400 million) grant to boost its capacity to make the AstraZeneca COVID-19 vaccine, a government source with knowledge of the matter told Reuters.

 The country has administered more than 112 million doses of the shot so far, the highest in the world, despite concerns about some people overseas developing blood clots after receiving the vaccine.